Stainless steel: Properties

-Corrosion
+Corrosion resistance

+Although stainless steel does rust, this only affects the outer few layers of atoms, its chromium content shielding deeper layers from oxidation.

 The addition of nitrogen also improves resistance to pitting corrosion and increases mechanical strength.
 Thus, there are numerous grades of stainless steel with varying chromium and molybdenum contents to suit the environment the alloy must endure.
 Corrosion resistance can be increased further by the following means: